ziwon/fx-store-poc/README.md

 # FX-Store: High-Performance Time-Series Storage for Financial Data

-> Disclaimer: This is a toy project in progress out of curiosity, so it doesn’t work properly as desribed here.
+> Disclaimer: This is a toy project in progress out of curiosity, so it doesn’t work properly as desribed yet.

 A production-grade, single-server solution for storing and querying foreign exchange market data, inspired by [Databento's architecture](https://databento.com/blog/real-time-tick-data) but optimized for [FX/HISTDATA](http://www.histdata.com/) workloads.